Who were the smallest losers in crypto this year? We’ve listed 2022’s top crypto performers that have withstood the test of bear market conditions.

 Lido Staked ETH (stETH) has maintained a two-year streak in being the top-performing DeFi token – beginning the year with a market cap of $5,793,073,491, and wrapping up the year at around $5,793,073,401: a mere 3% decline.

-In 2022, Lido had experienced plenty of bad press as it was used by downtrodden crypto lender Celcius to stake customer funds, not to mention it being one of the three trading platforms that ruptured Three Arrows Capital (3AC).
+Even though Lido was one of 2022’s top crypto performers, the token experienced plenty of bad press as it was used by downtrodden crypto lender Celcius to stake customer funds.
+Not to mention it being one of the three trading platforms that ruptured Three Arrows Capital (3AC).

 As in how much stETH is used – 30% of 15.7 million ETH that’s currently being staked throughout all staking platforms is now in Lido.